auth0/docs/articles/architecture-scenarios/index.md

 ## Application configurations

 These scenarios describe the different type of technology architectures your application may use, and how Auth0 can help for each of those.
-Each scenario comes with:

-* A sample business case
-* The goals and requirements that the implementation must meet
-* Detailed explanations of the architectural solutions
-* A sample implementation

 The goal of these scenarios is to walk you through the implementation process from beginning to end.